 Frequently at AJ Tutoring, students come in who express a familiarity with key math concepts but don’t score as well as they’d imagined on quizzes and tests.
 A common source of missed questions is inaccuracy.
-It can be frustrating because such errors happen even if you have mastered the material and know the problem-solving techniques.
+It can be frustrating because math mistakes can happen even if you have mastered the material and know the problem-solving techniques.
 Our math tutors excel at helping students minimize missed questions.
-Click here to learn more about math tutoring at AJ, and read on for some tips to increase accuracy in math.
+Click here to learn more about math tutoring at AJ Tutoring, and read on for some tips to increase precision and accuracy in math.

 It is completely predictable that as a human you are going to make mistakes, and it under no circumstances makes you stupid or silly or lazy.
-The first step is to retrain your mind to see these mistakes for what they are: Accuracy Errors.
-By changing your mindset and accepting that you will inevitably make these mistakes, you enable yourself to plan for and thus correct any that do occur.
+The first step is to retrain your mind to see these math mistakes for what they are: Accuracy Errors.
+By changing your mindset and accepting that you will make mistakes and that mistakes are opportunities to learn and grow, you set yourself up for success in Math.

-4. Underline, circle or highlight what is being asked of you
+4. Underline, circle or highlight what you are asked to solve

-The key here is that at the end of the problem you can quickly check if you have actually answered the question.
-This way we can avoid that gut-wrenching feeling when you get your test back, start to look over a problem you missed and realized you gave the answer for X when your teacher asked for Y.
+The key here is that at the end of the math problem you can quickly check if you have actually answered the question.
+This way we can avoid that gut-wrenching feeling when you get your test back, start to look over a math problem you missed and realize you gave the answer for X when your teacher asked for Y.

 I mean all of it!
-Even if you are typically able to perform accurate computations in your head, by not writing down your work you rob yourself of the opportunity to catch and correct accuracy errors.
-At the same time, make what you are writing out count.
+Even if you are typically able to perform accurate computations in your head, by not writing down your work you rob yourself of the opportunity to catch and correct precision and accuracy errors.
+At the same time, you can improve math skills by making what you are writing out count.
 If you can’t read your work, or it becomes hard to work accurately because the work is not well organized, we have the same problem as not writing it out.